THE BEST CHOICE TO LEARN, WORK, LEAD

 6:30 PM BOE Meeting

-The Board of Education will held a special meeting at 6:30 p.m. on Wednesday, January 24, 2018 in the board room at the Education Service Center.
-The agenda and REVISED packet are available for download.
+The Board of Education held a regular meeting at 6:30 p.m. on Thursday, April 12, 2018 in the board room at the Education Service Center.